S$ 240 Find Cheap Flights from North America to Southeast Asia

 • What is the cheapest time of day to fly to Southeast Asia?

-The cheapest time of day to fly to Southeast Asia is generally in the evening, when round-trip flights cost S$ 1,158 on average.
+The cheapest time of day to fly to Southeast Asia is generally at night, when retur flights cost S$ 1,087 on average.
 Morning departures are around 100% cheaper than evening flights, on average.
-The most expensive time of day to fly to Southeast Asia is generally at night, which is peak travel time and where the average cost of a ticket is S$ 1,176.
+The most expensive time of day to fly to Southeast Asia is generally in the evening, which is peak travel time and where the average cost of a ticket is S$ 1,158.

 • What is the cheapest flight to Southeast Asia?